Leynse/SFINCS/docs/input.rst

 Output format
 %%%%%

-The main map output can be binary or ASCII files.
+The main map output can be netcdf, binary or ASCII files.
-For the former specify 'outputformat = bin' (default), for the latter specify 'outputformat = asc'.
+For the former specify 'outputformat = net' (default), for the others specify 'outputformat = bin' or 'outputformat = asc'.

 Output files
 %%%%%

-**keywords**
+In case of netcdf output the map output will be named 'sfincs_map.nc', in case observation points are provided also a second file will be created with observation point output named 'sfincs_his.nc'.
+For binary or ascii files the output will be written to separate files, of which the named can be changed:

 .. code-block:: text
 	hmaxfile 	= hmax.dat
-	hmaxgeofile 	= hmaxgeo.dat
 	zsfile 		= zs.dat
 	vmaxfile 	= vmax.dat